Extending the double ramification cycle by resolving the Abel-Jacobi map: Construction of

 We will not give all the details of the construction of the descent datum, since it is rather similar to those considered in \cite{Holmes2014A-Neron-model-o} and \cite{Biesel2016Fine-compactifi}.
 However, the key step is to give a pullback map on the $\Md_U$.
 For the remainder of this paragraph we will discuss only $\Md$; the story for $\MD$ is exactly parallel.
 Suppose $U$ and $U'$ are combinatorial charts with graphs $\Gamma$, $\Gamma'$, and suppose that we have a map $U' \to U$ over $\Mbar$.
 We need to specify an isomorphism $\Md_{U'} \iso \Md_U \times_U U'$.
 Now $\Gamma'$ is naturally obtained from $\Gamma$ by contracting some edges, and a weighting on $\Gamma$ clearly induces a weighting on $\Gamma'$, giving a map $\on{res}\colon W(\Gamma) \to W(\Gamma')$ (which is a bijection if and only if the contraction does not kill any homology).
 If $w \in W(\Gamma)$ then one sees from the definition a natural isomorphism $\Md_w \times_{\Mbar_\Gamma} \Mbar_{\Gamma'} \iso \Md_{\on{res}(w)}$, and these glue to give the isomorphism $\Md_{U'} \iso \Md_U \times_U U'$ that we need. }

-\begin{theorem} The stack $\Md$ is normal, and the map $\pi^\loz\colon \Md \to \Mbar$ is separated, of finite presentation, relatively representable by algebraic spaces, and birational. \end{theorem} Note that $\pi^\lozenge$ is almost never proper. \begin{proof} Toric varieties in this sense are always normal, see \cite{Fulton1993Introduction-to}.
+\begin{theorem} The stack $\Md$ is normal, and the map $\pi^\loz\colon \Md \to \Mbar$ is separated, of finite presentation, relatively representable by algebraic spaces, birational, and logarithmically \'etale. \end{theorem} Note that $\pi^\lozenge$ is almost never proper. \begin{proof} Toric varieties in this sense are always normal, see \cite{Fulton1993Introduction-to}.
 The properties of $\pi^\loz$ are all local on the target, so it is enough to check them for the $\Md_\Gamma \to \Mbar_\Gamma$.
-Separatedness is automatic for toric varieties (in the sense of Fulton), finite presentation follows from the finiteness of the fans, see \ref{cor:form_fan}.
+Separatedness and logarithmic-\'etaleness are automatic for toric varieties (in the sense of Fulton), finite presentation follows from the finiteness of the fans, see \ref{cor:form_fan}.
 The maps are clearly isomorphisms over the locus $\ca M$ of smooth curves, hence are birational. \end{proof}